• Tools

 Output:

-• UpdatedFields (string-array): List of fields that were successfully updated
+• UpdatedFields (string-array): Fields successfully updated in this call.

 5. Example Usage